Inchoo/php-academy2020/01_intro/README.md

 2. Post your profile on General channel on Slack

 ### Mandatory
-1. Create 3 pages using a [CSS Framework](https://www.creativebloq.com/features/best-css-frameworks) of your choice, besides Bootstrap.
+1. Create 3 pages using a [CSS Framework](https://www.creativebloq.com/features/best-css-frameworks) of your choice, except Bootstrap.
 2. Every page must have a relative link to every other page.
 3. Together all 3 pages must have a total of 30 unique HTML elements
 4. Try to reuse as much content as possible if they are same between pages.
 At least one `include`/`include_once` and one `require`/`require_once` is mandatory.